 First Presbyterian is almost as old as Waco itself, having been constituted in 1855.
 Our congregation started with 17 members and 2 ruling elders meeting in the building of another church.
-More than 150 years later, our 600 plus members worship in our fifth sancutary, which was 100 years old in 2012.
+More than 150 years later, our 600 plus members worship in our fifth sanctuary, which turned 100 years old in 2012.

 Presbyterianism is a part of the Reformed tradition within Protestantism which traces its origins to the British Isles.
 Presbyterian churches derive their name from the presbyterian form of church government, which is governed by representative assemblies of elders.

 We offer 2 Sunday Services